aslinedvinsson/Gender-inequality-quiz/README.md

 The quiz is created with HTML(Hypertext Markup Language), CSS (Cascading Style Sheet) and Javascript.

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
-- [Google Fonts](https://fonts.google.com/) was used for the fonts: Roboto and Bebas Neue.
+- [Google Fonts](https://fonts.google.com/) was used for the font: Poppins.
-- [Fontawesome](https://fontawesome.com/) was used for the social media icons.
 - [Simple image resizer ](https://www.simpleimageresizer.com/) was used to resize the images.
 - [Img tools](https://www.imgtools.co/) was used for cropping images.
 - [Cloudconvert](https://cloudconvert.com/webp-converter) was used to convert image files to .webp format.
-- [Dirty Markup](https://www.10bestdesign.com/dirtymarkup/) was used to clean code.

 ## Testing
 **Validators**